mintlu8/bevy-rectray-ui/book/src/concepts.md

 * rem
 * margin-px, margin-em, margin-rem: `100% - n px`

-`em` is our relative size system, similar to Html and CSS.
+`em` is our font size system, similar to Html and CSS.
-The `AoUI` DOM propagates an `em` value that controls the size of our text widgets.
+The `AoUI` tree propagates an `em` value that controls the size of fonts.
 You can use the `SetEm` component to change the size of `em` on a widget and its children.
 Additionally, none-text widget can use `em` or `rem` to align their size with text.